elfrucool/GildedRoseSolved/README.md

 I'll run the main program and grab the output in a file named **REFACTORED.txt**.
 Wow! the output is the same as the original!
 But, how different the code looks! it is now really maintainable and clean.

+# STAGE 4: ADDING THE NEW REQUIREMENT FOR "CONJURED ITEM"

+The requirement simply says that _"Conjured" items degrade in Quality twice as fast as normal items_.

+First we need to add the Conjured scenarios for the new expected behavior.

+Then, using the same strategy as preceding steps, we can create a **ConjuredItemHandler** to deal with it.

+The fastest modification is overriding _decrementQuality_ and call _super.decrementQuality()_ twice.

+Finally we can avoid code duplication by tweaking here and there.

+Here are the final bites:

+* BITE 16: TEST SCENARIOS FOR CONJURED ITEM
+* BITE 17: IMPLEMENTING CONJURED LOGIC TO MAKE THE TESTS PASS
+* BITE 18: AVOIDING CODE DUPLICATION